Barolo Travel Guide Tourist Information

 The museum is open every day from 10:00 to 13:00 I 14:00 to 18:30.

 The closing day is Thursday.

 Church of San Donato, Barolo

-It has three naves with octogonal dome and six side altars, and contains the Falletti’s tombs, lords of Barolo.
+It has three naves with octagonal dome and six side altars and contains the Falletti’s tombs, lords of Barolo.